Canon T7i vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T7i and the 645Z are recent models that are part of the current product line-up.
-The 645Z replaced the earlier Pentax 645D, while the T7i followed on from the Canon T6i.
+The 645Z is a recent model that features in the current product line-up of Pentax.
+In contrast, the T7i has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T7i and the Pentax 645Z?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.